ek8203/CarND-Vehicle-Detection/writeup_report.md

 * Run the pipeline on a video stream (start with the [test_video.mp4](test_video.mp4) and later implement on full [project_video.mp4](project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 The actual project code with solution is provided in the IPython notebook [vehicle_detection.ipynb](vehicle_detection.ipynb) and python modules in [p5lib/](p5lib/) folder.
+The majority of the project code was adopted from the class examples and quizes.

 ---